 Be realistic about what you can afford to spend this year on everything from food to gifts to travel and activities.
 The reality is that there is nothing more stressful than facing a pile of bills come January.
 Avoid that frustration early by being proactive about telling your money where to go.
 If funds are tight, be honest with your friends and family, and even your kids, and put the focus on spending time together, not spending more than you can afford.

 STEP 5: CREATE YOUR HOLIDAY MENUS & SHOPPING LIST

 The grocery stores always have the most amazing sales in November and December, and with a little pre-planning it is possible to keep even the most lavish menus to a reasonable budget.
 That’s why it is so important to start with you menu planning early.
 Decide on your Thanksgiving, Christmas & baking recipes as soon as possible, then create a master grocery list that you can bring along to the store each week and stock up on the items you need as they go on sale.
-(For more details about keeping your holiday grocery budget in check, be sure to read our in-depth article on How to Save on Food for the Holidays.)

 STEP 6: PLAN YOUR GIFT LIST